How to Set Up WooCommerce & Sell on WordPress in 8 Steps

 Bottom Line

 Establishing an online store is a part of one’s growth path when starting a retail business, and WordPress ecommerce stores offer a versatile and low-cost online selling solution for businesses.
-WooCommerce is a free ecommerce plugin that is very customizable and scalable.
+WooCommerce is a free ecommerce plugin that is very customizable and scalable, which is why it is included in our list of best free ecommerce website builders.
 It is easy enough to integrate into your WordPress site to start accepting payments and be scalable as your online store grows.
 You can quickly expand functionality using plugin extensions from its marketplace.